 This set in motion a development of rule of law rather than a king's or ruler's will, one of whose descendants is the Constitution of the United States.
-2015 is the 800 year anniversary of the Magna Carta.
-Maybe we shouldn't be so surprised that the rule of law doesn't always take so well, or take naturally, in places.
+2015 was the 800 year anniversary of the Magna Carta.
+We shouldn't be so surprised that the rule of law doesn't always take so well, as if it just takes naturally, when we try to export it to other places.
 Have they been working this out for 800 years?

 The Quarter Days are:

 25 March.
 Called Lady Day, also known as the Feast of the Annunciation, and until 1752, New Years Day.
 In Mother England 6 April is still tax day, which you may hear echoed in our 15 April.
 Hold on, wasn't that 25 March?
 Calendar change, remember -- 25 March in the old Julian calendar became 6 April in the now current Gregorian one.

 24 June.
 The Nativity of St John the Baptist, also known as Midsummer Day, with reference to the Summer Solstice.

 29 September.
 Michaelmas, the mass on the Feast of St Michael the Archangel, for which this blog (as with all the Quarter Days, actually) posts.